-How to get a grip on Agile projects
+How to get a grip on Agile projects & Agile teams

-If you are unable to demonstrate this, you have no idea where you stand: in other words, a project where you have no advance information about the agility and quality of the software that is delivered.
-These types of projects are associated with high risk at the outset and, if KPIs are not used, also unpredictable final outcomes in terms of quality, lead time and costs.
+If you are unable to demonstrate this, you have no idea where you stand: in other words, a project or team where you have no advance information about the agility and quality of the software that is delivered.
+These types of projects or teams are associated with high risk at the outset and, if KPIs are not used, also unpredictable final outcomes in terms of quality, lead time and costs.

 Enter your email address in order to access a detailed description of this approach.